Randemperson/LED-Matrix-Maze/README.md

 iteration.

 ## Prototyping
-Before PCB fabrication, the circuit was validated using a breadboard prototype to test LED matrix control, button inputs, and maze logic.
-This prototype was used to verify functionality prior to committing to PCB fabrication.
+Before PCB design, the circuit was validated using a breadboard prototype to test LED matrix control, button inputs, and maze logic.
+This prototype was used to verify functionality prior to committing to fabricating the PCB.

 ![Breadboard Prototype](photos/breadboard_prototype.png)